TC-TUNE

 What is a fine tuner?

-A fine tuner is a small screw used to make minute adjustments to the pitch while the string is secured by the lock nut.
+A fine tuner is a small screw used to make minute pitch adjustments while the string is secured by the lock nut.

-Adjust the amount and position of the cross to ensure the bridge is level.
+Adjust the amount and position of the crosspiece to ensure the bridge is level.

-Adjust the spring on the back so that the bridge does not rise above the horizontal plane.
+Tighten the spring on the back to ensure the bridge does not rise above the horizontal plane.

 If the bridge lifts up, retighten the spring each time and repeat the tuning and spring adjustment.